 My academic journey began with an undergraduate degree in Psychology (minor in Biology) and MSc in Cognitive Science at the Middle East Technical University, Turkey.
-My MSc thesis focussed on the development of social norms in toddlers.
+My MSc thesis focussed on how toddlers understand and apply social norms.

-To find out more about human social bonding and cooperation, I did a DPhil/PhD with Dr Emma Cohen at the University of Oxford (2016).
-My doctoral thesis revealed how performing movements that are coordinated in time (such as in dance or rhythmic walking) signals affiliation in infancy, and forges bonds and helping between peers in childhood.
+Following this, I did a DPhil/PhD with Dr Emma Cohen at the University of Oxford (2016).
+My doctoral thesis revealed how coordinating movements (e.g., in dance or rhythmic walking) signals affiliation in infancy, and forges bonds and helping between peers in childhood.
 At this time, I earned a study abroad grant from Charterhouse European Bursary, with which I spent 3 months at the Uppsala Child & Baby Lab, collaborating with Dr Christine Fawcett.

 A growing interest in the links between sensory-motor behaviours and social communication in autism led me to pursue a post-doctoral fellowship with Dr Stewart Mostofsky at the Johns Hopkins University (2017 - 2019).
-During this fellowship, I examined how different forms of action copying relate to social communication.
-I was also involved in the method development of a Computerised Assessment of Motor Imitation (CAMI).
+During this fellowship, I examined how copying other people's actions relate to social communication.
+I was involved in the method development of a Computerised Assessment of Motor Imitation (CAMI).
 These works were completed in collaboration with psycholinguists (Dr Inge-Marie Eigsti and her team) and computer vision scientists (Dr Rene Vidal and his team).
 For my current autism work, please visit: Nottingham Autism Research Team webpage.

 Since June 2019, I have been working as a Research Fellow at the University of Nottingham.
 I continue to work closely with my previous collaborators and others to find answers to the questions laid out in my Research Summary.